TomMonks/rusty-seive/README.md

 # rusty-sieve
-A python extension for a prime seive written in Rust
+A python extension for a prime sieve written in Rust

 Learning materials:
 https://codeburst.io/how-to-use-rust-to-extend-python-360174ee5819